-In urgent situations, or to report aggressive wildlife, please call the Provincial Conservation Officer Service at 1-877-952-7277.
+In urgent situations or to report an aggressive bear, please contact the Conservation Officer Service (RAPP line) at 1-877-952-7277.

 Wildlife, including dangerous wildlife, such as bears, cougars and coyotes, is regulated under the provincial Wildlife Act.
 The District of Mission’s roles and responsibilities lie in the provision of information and promotion of co-existence and conflict prevention.
-The Fraser Valley Regional District has taken on a regional role in the prevention of wildlife conflicts, including those with bears, cougars and coyotes, and funds a co-funds a coordinator for the provincial WildSafeBC (formerly Bear Aware) program every summer.
+The Fraser Valley Regional District has taken on a regional role in the prevention of wildlife conflicts, including those with bears, cougars and coyotes, and coordinates for the province for the provincial WildSafeBC (formerly Bear Aware) program every summer.

 To reduce flooding caused by beaver dams, the District has installed flow devices in identified trouble spots throughout the community, eliminating the need for trapping beavers.
 Private land owners may also make use of this effective, humane and relatively inexpensive technology.

 For more information on flow devices, please visit furbearerdefenders.com

 It’s a fact – bears live in our neighborhoods.
 While we may enjoy the occasional glimpse from a safe distance, inviting bears into our backyards can create serious hazards, both for people and for bears.
 With a growing bear population and residential developments advancing further into bear habitat, it is everyone’s responsibility to make sure that bears and people stay at a safe distance from each other.
 One person’s bad habits can create problems for a whole neighborhood.
 Bears that have become habituated to human smells and garbage are a hazard and are often destroyed.
 Help them out by not luring them into close contact with humans.